Today's Bible Reading: Romans 5

 Reflecting and Thinking

-The great introductory chapters of Romans demand reading as a whole.
-They should not be separated, and thus we do some disservice to them by dividing them for daily devotional reading.
+The great introductory chapters of Romans demand reading as a unit.
+They should not be separated, and we do some disservice to them by dividing them for daily devotional reading.
 Consider this summary.
 God's action in the gospel of grace has brought wrath to some and righteousness to others.
 All deserved wrath, but God intervened in Christ to provide justification (righteousness), redemption, and atonement through the faith of Christ.
 This righteousness did not depend on law and was declared apart from the law.
 It was based on the grace extended in the promise, and thus extends to all of Abraham's faithful descendants.